jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (a) section FG 4(10) to (14F) does not apply; and (b) the group of companies referred to in section FG 4(9) is the group identified under section FH 2(2); and (c) section FG 4(6) applies as if the company were the New Zealand parent.
-(3) The total assets of the group are reduced by the total of the amounts calculated for each member of the group as follows: NRS x (CFC + FIF)where—
+(3) The total assets of the group are reduced by the total of the amounts calculated for each member of the group as follows:NRS x (CFC + FIF)where—
   (NRS) is either—
     (a) if the group member receives conduit tax relief by way of an income tax rebate under section KH 1, the percentage of the relevant group member's shareholders not resident in New Zealand used to calculate the rebate under section KH 1(2); or
     (b) if the group member receives conduit tax relief by reducing its dividend withholding payment under section NH 7, the average of the percentages of the relevant group member's shareholders not resident in New Zealand used to calculate the reduction under section NH 7(1)